 Coriander (cilantro) is an annual that is best harvested in one go.
 Sow the seeds in a bright spot directly in the pot in spring and thin them so they have at least six inches of space.
 You can also grow coriander for the seeds.

 Lavender is another evergreen perennial herb.
 The leaves themselves are relatively useless but the flower heads can be snipped off for use in tea or as a sleep aid.
 They also look and smell lovely.
-Read How to Harvest, Dry and Use Lavender
+Learn more about how to grow lavender.

 Lemongrass is easy to grow indoors in a bright spot in well-draining soil, harvest the swollen stem bases for use in Thai dishes, chopping off just above the soil level.